nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![](images/timetableFormat.png)

+#### Task index of a task in timetable

-Note: The task number in the timetable as shown follows the index of a task in the overall task list, i.e. the list containing all tasks added/edited.
+The task number in the timetable as shown follows the index of a task in the overall task list, i.e. the list containing all tasks added/edited.
 This allows a more intuitive approach towards adding/editing/deleting/marking/unmarking of tasks.

+#### Time and Day column in timetable

+The **Time** and **Day** in the timetable follows the doOnDate attribute of a task.
+Concept wise, this treats the doOnDate as the date and time when the task occurs, or the date and time the user has set out to accomplish the task.

 The **Timetable** is a class which interacts with the following components:
 1. Parser